 Three-Step Workflow

-The workflow starts by downloading embeddings through Google Earth Engine, which exports AlphaEarth data to Google Drive in minutes.
-Next, FAISS K-means handles 490,000 pixels across 64 dimensions efficiently on standard hardware.
-No preprocessing, feature engineering, or hyperparameter tuning is required beyond choosing k.
-Finally, visual evaluation and manual assignment of labels to clusters completes the process.
+Download AlphaEarth embeddings from Google Earth Engine to Google Drive (finishes in minutes).
+Run FAISS K-means on 490,000 pixels across 64 dimensions - no preprocessing or hyperparameter tuning beyond choosing k.
+Evaluate clusters visually and manually assign labels to complete the process.

 Multi-Scale Clustering Strategy